-The RIS above did not meet the threshold for needing an independent opinion on the quality of the regulatory impact assessment from the Regulatory Impact Assessment Team in the Treasury.
-An internal panel at the Treasury assessed both the RIS provided before Cabinet's consideration, as well as the updated RIS which was provided to the Associate Minister of Finance (Hon David Parker), who made a number of decisions following Cabinet's consideration of the reforms, as authorised by Cabinet.
-There was no change to the panel's overall assessment following a review of the updated RIS.
+The RIA above for the Overseas Investment Amendment Bill (No 2) did not meet the threshold for needing an independent opinion on the quality of the regulatory impact assessment from the Regulatory Impact Assessment Team in the Treasury.
+An internal panel at the Treasury assessed both the RIS provided before Cabinet's consideration, as well as the updated RIA which was provided to the Associate Minister of Finance (Hon David Parker), who made a number of decisions following Cabinet's consideration of the reforms in 2019, as authorised by Cabinet.
+There was no change to the panel's overall assessment following a review of the updated RIA.

-Overseas Investment Act RIS Review
+Overseas Investment Act RIA Review